calagopus/website/web/docs/wings/configuration.md

 ```

 ### system.backups.restic.retry_lock_seconds
-Time to wait if the repository is currently locked by another process (can be overridden by the panel).
+The amount of time (in seconds) Wings will wait if the Restic repository is locked by another process before failing the backup task.
+This can be overridden by the panel.

 Default value:
 ```yaml